sbalnojan/rekker/README.md

 ### The Identifier Setup

+- To set this up, put your collection into data/collection
+- Then run `bash make coll`

 - Same thing, except the voice returns "Hi I don't know you" or "Hi X".
 - Someone has previously executed script "..." to create the collection.